Baddies (TV series): Overview and casting

 The first season, Baddies ATL, premiered on May 16, 2021, on the Zeus Network; featuring Seven Craft, Judi Jai, Sarah Oliver, Christina Salgado, Janelle Shanks and Sidney Starr, alongside producers Natalie Nunn and Tanisha Thomas as main cast members as they resided in a mansion in Atlanta over the course of filming.
 Mehgan James served in a recurring capacity throughout the season.

 The second season, Baddies South, began airing on June 12, 2022; with Nunn and Salgado as the only cast members set to return.
-The official cast for the second season featured Nunn alongside newcomers Elliadria "Persuasian" Griffin, Jela Lanier, Chrisean "Rock" Malone, Gia "Rollie" Mayham, Sashanna "Slim" McLaurin, Anne Moore, Scotlynd Ryan and Bri Walker.
+The official cast for the second season featured Nunn alongside newcomers Elliadria "Persuasian" Griffin, Jelaminah Lanier, Chrisean "Rock" Malone, Gia "Rollie" Mayham, Sashanna "Slim" McLaurin, Anne Moore, Scotlynd Ryan and Bri Walker.
 Starr served in a recurring capacity, whilst Salgado, Oliver and Shanks made guest appearances throughout the season.
 Baddies South has been widely and critically acclaimed as the series breakout which propelled the Baddies franchise into a more mainstream audience.
 This season is widely known for its rawness and originality format compared to the following seasons of the series.
 Chrisean Rock Malone was a series regular and was known for her highly publicized relationship with rapper Blueface and her ongoing legal issues at the time of filming further solidified ratings with millions of streams each week.

 Prior to the third-season premiere, a three-part special titled Baddies West Auditions aired on Zeus, featuring pre-screen judges Lanier, Mayham, Ryan and Walker; main stage judges Nunn, Tommie Lee and Sukihana; and hosts Janeisha John and Malone.
 The third season, Baddies West, premiered on January 22, 2023.
 Nunn, Malone, Mayham and Ryan were the only series regulars to reprise their roles from the previous season.
 In addition to the returning cast, Damerlin "Biggie" Baez, Stunna Girl, Lee, Lo London, Cleo "DJ Sky High Baby" Rahman, Monique "Razor" Samuels and Catya Washington were also featured as main cast members.